Our Team

 Ava Patricia Avila, Strategic Fellow

-Ava Patricia Avila is a Strategic Fellow at Verve Research, specialising in gender, political violence, civil-military relations, preventing/countering violent terrorism, peace and development in the Philippines.
+Dr Ava Patricia Avila is a Strategic Fellow at Verve Research, specialising in gender, political violence, civil-military relations, preventing/countering violent terrorism, peace and development in the Philippines.
 Both a researcher and practitioner, her long-standing goal is to work towards bridging research, policymaking, and grassroots activism to effectively implement policies.

 Ava’s professional experience encompasses working for both government and non-government organizations in the Philippines, Singapore, and Washington DC.
 From 2007 to 2011, she worked at the S. Rajaratnam School of International Studies as Associate Research Fellow.
 Prior to that, she worked with the Mindanao Commission on Women, where she helped develop training materials on three areas of programming: politics and governance, peace and multiculturalism, and poverty reduction.